 When requesting a service or good from a contractor/vendor, please use this letter to contractors and vendors to ensure the contractor/vendor understands GC's contracting restrictions and requirement.
 When reviewing the contract, prohibited terms should be removed and the contract should be returned to the contractor for approval of new terms prior to submitting to the Office of Legal Affairs for approval.

 Please submit all contracts via the Contracts Submission Form.
 Before the contract is submitted for university approval it should be signed by the outside party.

-If you have already submitted a contract and merely need to submit revisions or vendor approval of revisions, please resubmit the contract using the link that is provided to you via email advising of modifications needing vendor approval.
+If you have already submitted a contract and merely need to submit revisions or vendor approval of revisions, please email Cathy Stevens with the revisions.

 Please note, prohibited terms as contained in the Letter to Contractors/Vendors should be removed prior to submitting contracts to the Office of Legal Affairs or your contract will be returned to you.